 Resources to Prevent Adolescent Alcohol Use

-The OAH Adolescent Health Library has federal resources about adolescent alcohol use for parents and youth-serving professionals.
+OAH's Adolescent Health Library has federal resources about adolescent alcohol use for parents and youth-serving professionals.
 Some additional resources are listed below.

 Did You Know?

 The Substance Abuse and Mental Health Services Administration (SAMHSA) has resources for parents, teachers, and communities on preventing alcohol use among adolescents of all ages.

 - Parenting to Prevent Childhood Alcohol Use, from the National Institute on Alcohol Abuse and Alcoholism (NIAAA), is a guide that explains what parents can do to prevent their children from drinking.
 It includes information on parenting styles, modeling behaviors, the role of genetics, and practical tips.

 - Talk.
 They Hear You.
 Parent Resources, from the Substance Abuse and Mental Health Services Administration (SAMHSA), provides a suite of materials to help parents understand adolescent alcohol use and discuss it with their children.